State Univ. of NY at Albany (History)

 I actually hated writing when I was in the 5th grade.
 But then, I had an amazing teacher who taught me not to be afraid.
 As a result, not only have I written plays, stories, essays, and a novel, I've been asked to proofread other people's works and help edit.
 It requires careful attention and good listening skills of the teacher.
 I like to think I have them.
 I will assist and nurture.
 I have four grown children of my own- nurturing has been an important part of my life.

 You won't be frightened when we sit down to review or learn something new.
 It will be rewarding.
 It will be fulfilling.
 I like to feel that you will come away with more confidence.
 Learning is something that never ends.
 I can only say that from the 25 years I taught in secondary schools, students still stop me on the streets or find me on Facebook and tell me how great it was in my classes and how I was a favorite (sometimes "the favorite") teacher of theirs.
 A history major, I came to Philadelphia as a math junior high teacher, earning my masters in Math Ed.
 I've taught math in public high schools, and a course at CCP and at Manor College.
-I have three Masters degrees, but none of them made me
+I have three Masters degrees, but none of them made me a good teacher.
+It's something inside me.
+A writer myself.
+I've passed the National Teacher Secondary Exam in

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.